Self-Consent: When Users Take Control

 User-centric designs.
 Put users in control with explicit, granular, revocable consent.
 Make the interface understandable so users can make informed decisions.
 Provide audit trails so they can monitor usage.
 Design workflows that respect user agency rather than treating consent as a checkbox to bypass.
 This is the foundation.

 Leveraging existing frameworks.
-Expand AA's verification capabilities beyond regulated entities.
+Building on top of AA's capabilities.
 The infrastructure exists.
 The standards work.
 The adoption metrics show it scales.
 The question isn't whether to build new systems from scratch.
 It's whether to extend proven frameworks to cover the full range of legitimate use cases.
 This solves the verification problem and eliminates the friction of manual data transfers.

 Right now, we have frameworks that work for regulated entities.
 The infrastructure handles secure data transfer, consent management, and cryptographic verification.
-Extending those frameworks to non-regulated use cases would solve the friction and trust problems we've outlined.
+Extending those frameworks to give users full control over who receives their verified data would solve the friction and trust problems we've outlined.
 But extension without usage enforcement would be incomplete and potentially dangerous.

 References